-Pursuant to the California Environmental Quality Act (CEQA) Guidelines Section 15123, the San Diego County Regional Airport Authority (SDCRAA or Authority), as the Lead Agency, has prepared a summary of the proposed actions and consequences associated with the Additional Fuel Tanks Project (the proposed Project) at San Diego International Airport (SDIA or Airport).
-The proposed Project would not result in any significant and unavoidable impacts during construction or operation.
-The analysis in the Draft EIR determined that impacts related to aesthetics and biological resources would be less than significant, and impacts related to hazards and hazardous materials would be less than significant with mitigation.
+Pursuant to the California Environmental Quality Act (CEQA), the San Diego County Regional Airport Authority (SDCRAA or Authority), as the Lead Agency, has prepared a Final Environmental Impact Report (FEIR) for additional aviation fuel storage tanks at San Diego International Airport (SDIA or Airport).
+The Additional Fuel Tanks Project (proposed Project) would not result in any significant and unavoidable impacts during construction and/or operation of the Project.
+The analysis in the EIR determined that impacts related to aesthetics and biological resources would be less than significant, and impacts related to hazards and hazardous materials would be less than significant with mitigation.

-PROJECT LOCATION: SDIA is located in the northwest portion of the downtown area within the City of San Diego.
+PROJECT LOCATION: San Diego International Airport (SDIA or Airport) is located in the northwest portion of the downtown area within the City of San Diego.
 The Airport is generally bounded by North Harbor Drive and San Diego Bay to the south, the Navy Boat Channel and Liberty Station mixed-use development to the west, the Marine Corps Recruit Depot to the north, and Pacific Highway and Interstate 5 to the east.

 PROJECT DESCRIPTION: The existing fuel farm at SDIA, constructed in the early 1990s, is located in the northeast corner of the Airport property, north of Runway 9-27 and the Aircraft Rescue and Fire Fighting facility, east of Marine Corps Recruit Depot - San Diego, and west of W. Washington Street and the Airport Traffic Control Tower.
-The existing fuel farm contains two 1-million-gallon aviation fuel tanks and is supplied by regional refineries via the existing Airport fuel delivery pipeline.
+The existing fuel farm contains two 1-million-gallon aviation fuel tanks and is supplied by regional refineries via an existing fuel delivery pipeline.
 Any lapse or shortage in fuel delivery, as well as inspection and maintenance activities of on- or off-Airport fuel pipelines or the fuel farm systems, requires fuel to be delivered to the Airport via tanker truck, which results in substantially slower and less reliable replenishment of the fuel farm supply.
-Since the construction of the existing fuel farm, aircraft operations and passenger enplanements have increased through the use of larger aircraft and additional scheduled operations.
-In July 2018, the peak aviation activity month, the fuel farm could accommodate approximately two days of fuel.
-The existing fuel reserve capacity is well below industry standard for airports similar to SDIA (a 5- to 7-day supply of fuel), making SDIA operations susceptible to inadequate fuel supply during pipeline malfunctions and impeding facility maintenance.
+Since the construction of the existing fuel farm, increased passenger enplanements have been accommodated through the use of larger aircraft and additional scheduled aircraft operations.
+In July 2018, the peak aviation activity month, the fuel farm could accommodate approximately two days of fuel reserves.
+The existing fuel reserve capacity is well below the industry standard (a 5- to 7-day supply of fuel) for airports similar to SDIA, making SDIA operations susceptible to inadequate fuel supply during pipeline malfunctions and facility maintenance.